 - Selected artists will work with a core mentor over five to six meetings

 - Artists will have the option to avail of up to two additional tailored mentoring supports with other practitioners, offering exposure to diverse perspectives and skillsets

 - Other offerings may include a session with a guest speaker and/or an informal networking/peer support event in response to the interests of the five participating artists

-- This award sits within a suite of offerings under the AIC Scheme, and Create will work with artists to support them in navigating and engaging in other opportunities such as the AIC Scheme Awards
+- This award sits within a suite of offerings under the AIC Scheme, and Create will work with artists to offer support in navigating and engaging in other opportunities such as the AIC Scheme Awards, CPD workshops, etc

 A stipend of €500 is offered to cover expenses associated with participation.